 NOTE: Summer classes are offered during two 5-week sessions and meet two times per week.
-Courses typically offered are: Research Informed Practice I & II; Power, Privilege and Oppression; and Electives.
-In order to qualify for federal loans, students must enroll in at least two courses in the summer.
+Courses typically offered are: Research Informed Practice I & II; Power, Privilege, and Oppression; and

+Electives.
+To qualify for federal loans, students must enroll in at least two courses in the summer.